NuGet/Home/designs/Remote-Authentication.md

   - Longer term: should dotnet.exe be able to use full framework copy of AACP?
 Or should dotnet.exe copy of AACP be able to replace full framework copy.
 - all
   - [nuget/home#9688](https://github.com/NuGet/Home/issues/9688) improve error experience with NUXXXX errors when auth fails, or auth fails and no cred provider is there, etc...
+### During initial devinit run, will the right creds be there

+- work with VS Identity and devinit team to figure it out.

 #### Could it remote back to client to get client auth info